pranavrc/tenor/README.md

 ### Rhythm

 Rhythm is, perhaps, the most accessible and instantly decipherable component of a song because it lays out the fundamental structure over which melody and harmony interplay.
-A single rhythmic theme (say, the 4/4) also repeats fairly often in a song, so measures in a specific time signature need not be procedurally generated.
+A single rhythmic theme (say, the 4/4) also repeats fairly often in a song, so each individual measure in a musical piece need not be procedurally generated.

 ##### Time Signature